-

 “Windborne Tales: Seven Stories is a must-read collection by novelist Hal Crook.
 These tales are full of likable and loathsome characters, and packed with delicious jazz references and a native son’s take on Rhode Island.
 In ‘Out With a Bang’, readers experience the vagaries of life, love, loss and revenge, as though living through them ourselves.
 Top shelf, well crafted writing.”
 Greg Wardson, Pianist/Educator

-My novel, A BRIEF MADNESS: NEW IDENTITY, is a high-voltage psychological thriller that shines the light on social and racial injustice, vigilante violence, sexual assault, human trafficking, and—more philosophically—the illusory nature of the self and how it impacts our attitudes toward good and evil.
+A BRIEF MADNESS: New Identity is a high-voltage psychological thriller that shines the light on social and racial injustice, vigilante violence, sexual assault, human trafficking, and—more philosophically—the illusory nature of the self and how it impacts our attitudes toward good and evil.

 The time is the recent global recession, when government cutbacks have squeezed law enforcement’s power to protect and serve, and one family pays the price for it in blood.